hdShang/arxiv-daily/docs/cs-CL/2025-06-10/papers/250608952v2-can-llms-ground-when-they-dont-know-a-study-on-direct-and-loaded-pol.md

 ---
 layout: default
-title: Can LLMs Ground when they (Don't) Know: A Study on Direct and Loaded Political Questions
+title: "Can LLMs Ground when they (Don't) Know: A Study on Direct and Loaded Political Questions"
 ---

 # Can LLMs Ground when they (Don't) Know: A Study on Direct and Loaded Political Questions